AlbertMietus/MESS/README.rst

       * Routers, PLCs, EMUs, the TCP/IP-stack, ...

       Traditionally, that “small” software was called “RealTime” and/or “Embedded”.
-Currently most of that software isn’t *’small’* anymore, nor *‘embedded (in a product)’*.
+Currently most of that software isn’t *'small'* anymore, nor *‘embedded (in a product)’*.
 Furthermore, all *normal* software appears to be realtime; mostly due hardware-speedup.

-      And, there is a lot of software, like (kernel)-drivers, compilers and SW-tools which really isn’t embedded, nor realtime; but should have the quality that is equivalent to that old- school engineering.
-As everybody depend on it -- directly (sw-engineering) or indirectly (a bug in a compiler will effect all end-users!).
+      And, there is a lot of software, like (kernel)-drivers, compilers and SW-tools which isn’t embedded, nor realtime; but should have the quality that is equivalent to that old- school engineering.
+As everybody depends on it -- directly (sw-engineering) or indirectly (a bug in a compiler will effect all end-users!).